kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 Between ages 14 and 18, I went to an all-boys Catholic preparatory school.
 It was high school, but with demanding academics and mandatory Mass.
 The high stress caused dozens of students to drop out of my class over four years.

-I loved my friends and my time there, but it was stifling.
-Mandatory dress codes, no dating and intense schoolwork make a volatile mix for teenagers.

-We responded to the pressure and rules by lashing out at teachers.
-Pranks, backtalk, _really_ personal insults we shouldn't have said.
-The teachers got us back, though.
-You could tell which ones enjoyed getting revenge.

 All this is to say when Paul Giamatti comes on screen as a beleaguered classical history teacher, I immediately recognized him.
 His background, history, ambitions and personality are perfectly written.
-He is exactly A Kind of Guy.

-The rest of the movie is simply beautiful.
+He feels like someone who should've taught Latin at our school.

 Giamatti, a student and a cook are stuck at school over Christmas and wouldn't you know it, they become a kind of found family.
 Even though its predictable, the movie just has a kind of integrity you can't question.
 It means what it says.

 ### 1: _The Boy and the Heron_ | ★★★★